Travel Guide: Orcas Island, WA

 As an artist and designer, I take the world in visually first and then with all of my senses on high.
 It's not often I utter the words, "I can't believe my eyes" but the abundance of beauty this island offers has made me do so repeatedly.
 Get outside during this trip as much as possible.
 Travel and The Mother are two of the main ways I grow, learn and gain inspiration for my work.
 Orcas Island has served me well and many of my designs seen on LK wares, like Wildflowers and Pintail, were inspired by this area.
 No doubt she will serve you too.
 Please be kind and take care of her when you go.
 Respect the land, animals and the locals.
 Bring your own water bottle and take your trash with you.
 Also... send pics!

-• Lunch: Catkin Cafe // Doe Bay Cafe
+• Lunch: Catkin Cafe (now closed) // Doe Bay Cafe

 • Dinner: The Barnacle